1. Quickstart

 1.1.2.
 Create the parameters, CPTs

-The parameters are conditional probability tables (CPTs).
+The variables in the running examples are binary (they each have 2 values).
+The parameters (or local probability models) are conditional probability tables (CPTs).
 A CPT is defined for each node through dictionaries (inspired by Pandas split and records orientations).

 [3]: